Resource Optimization for Multi-Link Operation towards Wi-Fi 8

 - Strong foundation in wireless networking concepts

-- Motivation to learn 5G concepts
+- Motivation to learn multi-link concepts